renovate-bot/amp-wp.org-1/README.md

 # amp-wp.org
-Website of The Official AMP Plugin for WordPress
+Website of The Official AMP Plugin for WordPress.